jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     17. Inno installer script file is "Installer_ISS_full_only.iss"
     18. NSIS installer script file is "Installer_NSIS.nsi"
     19. 06-AUG-21 NSIS only - Added XP SP 3 x86 and x64 support - different set of files from https://sourceforge.net/p/codeblocks/code/11196/tree/trunk/src/exchndl /win32/bin and /win64/bin..
 NOTE: Inno setup 6 does not support XP anymore. x66 works, but x64 has issue with mscrt.dll function missing.
-    20. 08-Aug-21 Inno ans NSIS Installer can install using non admin (user) account.
+    20. 08-Aug-21 Both Installer can install using non admin (user) account.
 Admin is needed to install in the C:\Program file.... directory.
-If you run normally you install as a user, but if you run as admin you are asked which type of intallation you want.
+If you run normally you install as a user, but if you run as admin you are asked which type of installation  you want.
+    21. 09-Aug-21 Potentially ticket 1020 Both Installer can optionally open the https://github.com/ssbssa/gdb/releases web page as a sub checkbox in the compiler install page under the MINGW checkbox.
+This qallows the user to manually install a later GDB for MINGW that works.

 C::B exe/dll changed/update highlights:
 =======================================